 - Some good articles/links – mutual self-help parent support groups - I’m getting ready to meet with some family workers who want to explore peer support / mutual self-help groups for parents, so that’s the focus of this week’s articles.
 There isn’t much research evidence but the following articles all draw … Continue reading

-- Some good articles/links – evidence-based programs and practice - Four weeks ago I posted some articles about evidence-based programs and practice.
+- Some good articles/links – evidence-based programs and practice - [Links check and updated, 18 September 2019] Four weeks ago I posted some articles about evidence-based programs and practice.
 As I’ve continued looking, I’ve found many more useful resources and thus decided to include some more.
-This time, most of them come from a great site What … Continue reading
+This time, most of … Continue reading

 - Some good articles/links – strengths-based practice - My most popular post, is on strengths-based practice and the strengths perspective so this weeks collections of readings are about strengths-based approaches to working with individuals and families.
 Strengths-based practices: The evidence.
 A discussion paper by Natalie Scerra from UnitingCare … Continue reading